NoahHsu/Daas/README.md

 ## Dockerize

-In the Dockerfile, we perform a two stage image building, so that every one can build it to an image with docker installed only.
-Beside, it can reduce the image size.
+In the Dockerfile, we perform a two-stage image building, so that everyone can build it to an image with docker installed only.
+Besides, it can reduce the image size.

 1. Build image